mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 Continuous integration (CI) is a practice that requires developers to commit and integrate their codes into a central repository.
-Instead of building and verifying the integrity in an isolated system, the integrated code built and verified by each commit.
-This allows teams to detect problems and take actions early.
+Instead of building and verifying the integrity in an isolated system, the integrated code is built and verified by each commit.
+This allows teams to detect problems and take preventive actions.

 ## What is CircleCi